JMC Communities

 JMC Communities is a property developer in Florida.
 It developed the Sandpearl Resort on Clearwater Beach, built the Mandalay Beach Club and Belle Harbor condominium projects on Clearwater Beach and is planning to build a 6-story condo development (Rowland Place) in downtown St. Petersburg, Florida.
 JMC previously built the Ovation "mega-tower" in St. Pete.
 The CEO of JMC Communities is Mike Cheezem.

 Services

-JMC provides a robust service business plan such as development/contracting general, various project or construction know-how, sales and marketing, coordinating home layout, in-house warranty, property management, environmental construction techniques and closing services.
+JMC provides a service business plan covering development/contracting general, various project or construction know-how, sales and marketing, coordinating home layout, in-house warranty, property management, environmental construction techniques and closing services.